 NOTE 2: in some cases, a couple of NFs may need to be associated with each other to serve a UE.

-In addition to the reference points above, there are interfaces/reference point(s) between SMF and the CHF.
-The reference point(s) are not depicted in the architecture illustrations in this specification.

-NOTE 3: The functionality of these interface/reference points are defined in TS 32.240 [41].
+NOTE 3: void.

 N32: Reference point between SEPP in the visited network and the SEPP in the home network.